pmichaillat/squareroot-uv/README.md

 * `figure12B.m` - produce figure 12B
 * `figure12C.m` - produce figure 12C

-Each script produces a figure in a Matlab window, saves a copy of the figure in PDF format, and save a copy of the data plotted in the figure in an Excel file.
+Each script produces a figure in a Matlab window, saves a copy of the figure in PDF format, and saves a copy of the data plotted in the figure in an Excel file.

-There is no script to produce figure 2 because figure 2 is directly borrowed from [Michaillat & Saez (2021, figure 5)](https://github.com/pascalmichaillat/unemployment-gap).
+Figure 2 is directly borrowed from [Michaillat & Saez (2021, figure 5)](https://github.com/pascalmichaillat/unemployment-gap), so there is no script to produce it.

 ### Helper scripts and functions